-Our lives go so fast and often find ourselves drained, exhausted.
+Our lives go so fast, and we often find ourselves drained and exhausted.
 We hardly tune in to ourselves or listen to our cycles and rhythms or what our body-mind needs.
-We do so much, talk too much, think in excess, take in so much information & food, move so much, meet so many people…but we have forgotten to meet ourselves, to breathe, to slow down, to walk and feel or to just be.
-We exhaust ourselves, we dry up until the point of getting sick, or depressed: anxiety arises, loss of purpose, insomnia, panic attacks.
+We do so much, talk too much, think in excess, take in so much information & food, move so much, and meet so many people… but we have forgotten to meet ourselves, to breathe, to slow down, to walk and feel, or to just be.
+We exhaust ourselves, and we dry up until the point of getting sick or depressed: anxiety arises, loss of purpose, insomnia, and panic attacks.

 Then this effect extends to the world around us.
-We luck creativity in our life, our relationships suffer, our work becomes difficult, our ability to give and receive becomes stagnant.
-When it comes to priorities, we leave our wellness and integral health in favour of all kind of activities and forget that we can’t do anything if we are not well and healthy.
+We lack creativity in our life; our relationships suffer, our work becomes difficult, and our ability to give and receive becomes stagnant.
+When it comes to priorities, we leave our wellness and integral health in favor of all kinds of activities and forget that we can’t do anything if we are not well and healthy.
 A paradox.

 How difficult for us women, then, to achieve a body-mind balance in the midst of these contradictory tensions, and yet how necessary for the proper functioning of our lives.
 How much we need and how arduous of attainment is that steadiness preached in all rules for holy living…

-Women need solitude in order to find again the true essence of themselves, to regenerate and renew.
+Women need solitude in order to find the true essence of themselves again, to regenerate and renew.